o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 }
 ```

-Second, we define the VPC (Virtual Private Network) onto which our resources will be created.
-We use a well known community module for this, you can read more about it [here](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest).
+We then define the [VPC (Virtual Private Network)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) onto which our resources will be created.
+Here we use the well known [terraform-aws-vpc](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) community module.

 ```terraform
 module "vpc" {